 Ventricular response is very fast (RR intervals minimum of 160 msec).
 Shortly thereafter, ventricular fibrillation develops (lead II continuous rhythm strip at bottom).

 Treatment of Atrial Fibrillation and WPW Syndrome

-The treatment of choice for Wolff-Parkinson-White syndrome is direct-current cardioversion Direct-Current (DC) Cardioversion-Defibrillation The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+The treatment of choice for Wolff-Parkinson-White syndrome with atrial fibrillation is direct current cardioversion Direct Current (DC) Cardioversion-Defibrillation The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
 Treatment is directed at causes.
 If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more .
-The usual rate-slowing drugs used in atrial fibrillation are not effective, and digoxin and the nondihydropyridine calcium channel blockers (eg, verapamil, diltiazem) are contraindicated because they may increase the ventricular rate and cause ventricular fibrillation.
-If cardioversion is impossible, drugs that prolong the refractory period of the accessory connection should be used.
-IV procainamide or amiodarone is preferred, but any class Ia, class Ic, or class III antiarrhythmic drug Drugs for Arrhythmias The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+The usual rate-slowing medications used in atrial fibrillation are not effective, and digoxin, adenosine, and the nondihydropyridine calcium channel blockers (eg, verapamil, diltiazem) that may be used in many other forms of supraventricular tachycardia are contraindicated because they may increase the ventricular rate and cause ventricular fibrillation.
+If cardioversion is impossible, medications that prolong the refractory period of the accessory connection should be used.
+IV procainamide or amiodarone is preferred, but any class Ia, class Ic, or class III antiarrhythmic drug Medications for Arrhythmias The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
 Treatment is directed at causes.
 If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more can be used.